emmett-framework/emmett/docs/quickstart.md

 The `service` module has other helpers, like *XML* format: go further in the [Services chapter](./services) of the documentation.

+Also, Emmett allows you to respond with streams and files: check the [Responses chapter](./response#wrapping-methods) of the documentation for further details.

 Dealing with requests
 ---------------------